WenJJ2000/CS2030/README.md

 # CS2030
 CS2030 Project, Creating a Restaurant object that optimises the time when a customer is served

-the main program is in the Simulator class, running java simulator.java < input will run the program
+How to run :  java Main.java < input

 PRogram input:
 User input starts with values representing the number of servers,